RPTools/maptool/README.md

 MapTool
 =======

 Welcome to the MapTool 1.4 repository.
-The old version (1.3) still resides on [SourceForge](http://sourceforge.net/p/rptools/svn/HEAD/tree/) but should only be updated with major bug fixes.
+The old version (1.3) still resides on [SourceForge](http://sourceforge.net/p/rptools/svn/HEAD/tree/) but will not be updated going forward.

 So what is MapTool?
 -------------------